 Thanksgiving is coming.
 Will you be pairing wine with turkey?
-One of the most relied-upon “rules” of wine and food pairing is “if it grows together, it goes together.”
+One of the most relied-upon "rules" of wine and food pairing is "if it grows together, it goes together."
 Food that traditionally comes from a particular region tends to go well with grapes that come from that region.
 For instance, fresh, crisp whites often come from warmer-climate areas adjacent to the sea and are usually the best bet with seafood.
 Dark reds, on the other hand, are better for heavy steaks.
-Now, most Thanksgiving tables have very little fish or steak, turkey is the star after all.
-So what wines are you supposed to serve when you’ve got savory and sweet dishes, heavy and light flavors, on the table at the same time?
+Now, most Thanksgiving tables have very little fish or steak,

 Thanksgiving Turkey

 Since Thanksgiving is a uniquely American holiday, it might be good to also feature a wine that is uniquely American: Zinfandel!
 United States Zinfandel producers make their wine in a wide range.
 From late harvest dessert wines, rosés (White Zinfandel), and Beaujolais-style light reds to big hearty reds and fortified wines more like port.
-Zinfandel is the perfect wine for turkey, as it has lower tannin levels (tannins are what produce that “dry” flavor); it’s a dry wine with still a little sweet kick that helps moisten even the driest turkey.
+Zinfandel is the perfect wine for turkey, as it has lower tannin levels (tannins are what produce that "dry" flavor it`s a dry wine with still a little sweet kick that helps moisten even the driest turkey.
 Also, Zinfandel’s secondary flavors of cinnamon, clove, and vanilla are perfect for fall and for pairing wine with turkey.

 A Classic Favorite